 Dos Don'ts Research the average salary and salary ranges for the type of job you're interviewing for on www.bls.gov Don't try to negotiate right after the offer is made, as you need time to analyze the offer package and come up with negotiation strategies.
 Be realistic in your expectations.
 Don't accept an offer strictly for the money.
 Be aware of your strengths and accomplishments so you can demonstrate the value you'll bring to the employer.
 Don't get into a bidding war if you have other offers, as it can and typically will backfire.
 Be open minded about the offer and maintain a professional and positive attitude during the negotiation phase.
 Don't accept an offer until you've seen all the terms in writing.
 Let the employer make the first move into the salary negotiation phase, in knowing the salary range will give you an idea of the interviewer's negotiating parameters.
 Don't inflate your current earnings just to get a higher salary offer, as it will come back to haunt you.
 Consider every aspect of the compensation and benefits package, not just the base salary or any one component of the offer package.
 Don't get overly aggressive in negotiating the salary you want, and don't negotiate using ultimatums.
 Try to negotiate other components of your offer (e.g., shorter review period, sign-on bonus, more vacation, etc.) if the employer can't match your desired salary.
 Don't accept the first salary offer you receive unless you're confident and excited about the job, company, and opportunity for growth.
 Aim high when stating your desired salary range, as you can always come down but cannot talk your way back up if you aim too low.
 Don't act too eager to accept, even if the offer was more than you expected, as most employers leave room to negotiate.
+Prepare your list of skills, experience, and added value to support your requested compensation.
+Don't provide your current compensation or your financial obligations as a reason the employer should pay more.

-11.2 How to Negotiate
+10.4 How to Negotiate